 As a former middle school science teacher, I don't envy today's teachers in tackling the subject of climate change.
 This is a topic that scientists and science educators almost unanimously agree is a dire threat to our planet but, among some politicians, is still up for debate.
 What are teachers to do when the science says one thing but our students turn on the TV and hear something else?

 In the Obama era, the government was forthcoming about its belief in the threat of global climate change on our natural world, our economy, and our way of life.
-In the new Trump administration, we've seen a reversal of many of Obama's energy policies, a defunding of the EPA, and less clear language about where we're headed next.
+In the Trump administration, we've seen a reversal of many of Obama's energy policies, a defunding of the EPA, and less clear language about where we're headed next.
 Our students are watching these abrupt and highly visible changes play out in the media.

 While the work of science and of teachers must remain politically neutral, the science itself is part of a political debate.
 To ignore this and the ongoing debates around science in our classroom is a disservice to our students and affects the authenticity of our instruction.
-A recent Pew report suggested that "[i]t could be the case that people's political orientations are an anchoring point for applying their knowledge -- rather than the other way around."
+A 2016 Pew report suggested that "[i]t could be the case that people's political orientations are an anchoring point for applying their knowledge -- rather than the other way around."
 It would be great to distill our teaching down to pure science and leave out the rest, but it would further erode our ability to convince students that school is relevant to them.
 Instead, teachers can give students a grounding in the science but also help them think critically about how what they learn is discussed among politicians and the media.

-Not surprisingly, a survey conducted earlier this year and published in the journal Science showed that it's not only our leaders who are sending mixed messages about climate change and its causes but that teachers are as well.
+Not surprisingly, a survey conducted in 2016 and published in the journal Science showed that it's not only our leaders who are sending mixed messages about climate change and its causes but that teachers are as well.
 On the eve of the March for Science, it's time to take a step back and think about how we address this issue with our students.
 We don't need to take a stand for the left or right, but we do need to stand up for good science.